How could enterprise data centers help Pennsylvania?

 In October 2020, Washington Business Journal also reported how the very same county with data centers had “jaw-dropping numbers [and] Loudoun’s data center tax revenue could top real estate taxes in just a few years”

-Over the last seven years, no enterprise data center has located in states that impose sales tax burdens on data center server equipment.
+Over the last seven years, no enterprise data center has located in states that impose sales tax burdens on data center equipment.

 Pennsylvania currently allows a credit for sales tax on data center equipment but has a statewide cap of $7 million that is allocated among all purchasers.
 This tax treatment is not nearly adequate to attract an enterprise data center with an investment of several hundred million dollars.